Catchment area: Identification of "de facto" catchment areas

-Establishment of catchment areas for a specific service
+Establishment of catchment areas for specific services

 Catchment areas may be established for the provision of services.
 For example, a school catchment area is the geographic area from which students are eligible to attend a local school.
-When a facility’s capacity can only service a specific volume, the catchment may be used to limit a population’s ability to access services outside that area.
+When a facility's capacity can only service a specific volume, the catchment may be used to limit a population's ability to access services outside that area.
 In the case of a school catchment area, children may be unable to enroll in a school outside their catchment to prevent the school's services being exceeded.